roopeshvs/ActivityPeriodAPI/README.md

 # Activity Period API

-A Simple REST API to get a list of Users and their Activity Periods.
+A REST API to get a list of Users and their Activity Periods.

 ### Cloning The Repo